ismailakinkunmi/portfolio-site/README.md

 1. Linters
 2. VScode
-3. html & css
+3. html and css3
-4. github
+4. Git and github

 #### Live Demo